TO BE PUBLISHED March 2022

 - Global rollout and accessibility of COVID-19 vaccines and other innovative developments - with Dr Alejandro Cravioto, Chair, Strategic Advisory Group of Experts on Immunisation, WHO

-The discussion is bringing together stakeholders with key policy officials who are due to attend from the DHSC; the MHRA; and the UK Health Security Agency.
+The discussion is bringing together stakeholders with key policy officials who are due to attend from the Department of Health, NI; the DHSC; the FCDO; the MHRA; The Scottish Government; the UK Health Security Agency; and the Welsh Government - as well as parliamentary pass-holders from the House of Lords and POST.